Geeks in Phoenix

 Check for debugging LEDs

 If the power supply tests out well, the next step is to check for debugging LEDs.
-To find out if your motherboard has debugging LEDs, you must find a manual for it.
-A quick Google search for the make and model of your desktop computer or motherboard plus manual should get you a manual.
+To determine if your motherboard has debugging LEDs, you will need to consult its manual.
+A quick Google search for the make and model of your desktop computer or motherboard, along with manual, should provide you with a manual.
 For example: Dell XPS 8950 manual.

 The debugging LEDs correspond to the POST (Pre-Operative Self Test) that happens every time you start your computer.
 The standard four (4) debugging LEDs are CPU (Central Processing Unit), DRAM (Dynamic Random-Access Memory), GPU (Graphics Processor Unit), and Boot drive.

 If your motherboard has debugging LEDs, disconnect the power cord from the power supply and then hold down the power button for 30 seconds.
 Then reconnect the power cord and watch the debugging LEDs for any life.
-If your computer shuts down when a particular LED lights up, that is the component that must be looked at.
+If your computer shuts down when a particular LED lights up, that is the component that needs to be examined.

 Reseat the components

-If your desktop computer is still not starting, then try to reseat the components: GPU, memory, CPU, expansion cards, M.2 drives, etc. Make sure you disconnect the power cord from your desktop computer and hold down the power button for thirty (30) seconds to discharge any residual electrical current before attempting to reseat any of the components.
+If your desktop computer still won't start, try reseating the components, including the GPU, memory, CPU, expansion cards, and M.2 drives.
+Make sure you disconnect the power cord from your desktop computer and hold down the power button for thirty (30) seconds to discharge any residual electrical current before attempting to reseat any of the components.

 In conclusion, if your desktop computer doesn't start, several potential causes should be considered.
 Following the troubleshooting steps outlined above, you should be able to identify and fix the issue in most cases.
 However, if you still have problems after trying these steps, it may be time to consult a professional computer repair service.